Gerhard Lohfink

-Gerhard Lohfink (born 29 August 1934) is a German Catholic priest and theologian.
-He was born in Frankfurt am Main and was professor of New Testament at the University of Tübingen until 1986.
-Lohfink works as a theologian in the Catholic Integrated Community (KIG).
-He is the younger brother of Norbert Lohfink, professor of Old Testament.
+Gerhard Lohfink (29 August 1934 – 2 April 2024) was a German Catholic priest and theologian.
+He was a professor of the New Testament at the University of Tübingen until 1986.
+Lohfink worked as a theologian in the Catholic Integrated Community (KIG).
+Many of his books were translated into other languages; some English versions became bestsellers, including Jesus and Community.
+The Social Dimension of Christian faith, translated in 1984.